The Taming of the Shrew (Giannini): Composition and later performances

 Giannini began composing The Taming of the Shrew in 1938 while finishing work on his earlier opera, The Scarlet Letter.
 He worked sporadically on the opera over the next 12 years; often interrupted by a variety of other music projects and distractions related to World War II that took his attention away from the project.
 He completed The Taming of the Shrew in 1950.

 In 1954 the NBC Opera Theater filmed a shortened 90 minute version of the opera for television starring John Raitt as Petruchio and Susan Yager as Katharina under the baton of Peter Herman Adler.
 It was broadcast nationwide in the United States on March 13, 1954 and was notably the first opera to be telecast in color.
-The production was an award from the New York Film Critics Circle for this technical achievement.
+The production won an award from the New York Film Critics Circle for this technical achievement.

 In 1958 the New York City Opera became the first company to stage a full production of the opera with director Margaret Webster and Adler as conductor.
 Phyllis Curtin and Walter Cassel led the cast.
 In 1971 the Lyric Opera of Kansas City staged and recorded the opera for New World Records under music director Russell Patterson.
 In 1979 the Wolf Trap Opera staged the work with singers Julian Patrick (Petruchio) and Anna Moffo (Katharina).